The Role of the Public Hospital District

 Public hospital districts fulfill a vital role in the state's healthcare system.
 Without them many people would be unable to receive healthcare in their own communities.
 Hospital districts are authorized not only to operate a hospital, but to deliver any service to help people stay healthy—physically, socially, and mentally.
 Because they're owned and governed by local citizens, hospital districts tailor their services to meet the unique needs of their individual communities.
 It is this community-based mission that defines and distinguishes hospital districts from other healthcare entities.

 To learn more about the important role public health district hospitals play in Washington State healthcare visit the Association of Washington Public Health Districts website.

 View performance audit reports of Washington State public district hospitals — click here.

-Look here for a map of Public Hospital District No. 1.
+Click here to see a map of Public Hospital District No. 1

 For more information on Valley Medical Center's Board of Commissioners, go to Meet the Board.